alaanvv/VPlace/readme.md

 that allows `identify` and `guilds`
 - Change the url response type to token
 - From this url, you can access the app

-# Add/Fix
-- Fix the bundle of problems with unlogged users